Inverse problems for quasi-linear elliptic systems modeling electrolysers: Introduction

-Hydrogen is utilised in many industrial processes \cite{HauLohWat11,QaGuAb24,Lewis21,KumKum15,Block04}, including ammonium production which is used in fertilisers \cite{Smil01} and as such sustains the worlds growing need for food.
-Many common ways to produce hydrogen contain carbon dioxide as a by-product \cite{Wis19} which leads to environmental pollution.
-Promising alternatives are the proton exchange membrane (PEM) electrolysis and the anion exchange membrane (AEM) electrolysis.
-Both do not produce any carbon dioxide nor other harmful by-products, provided renewable energy is used to generate the electricity required for the reactions.
+Hydrogen is utilised in many industrial processes \cite{HauLohWat11,QaGuAb24,Lewis21,KumKum15,Block04}, including ammonia production, which is used in fertilisers \cite{Smil01}, and as such sustains the growing global need for food.
+Many common ways to produce hydrogen involve carbon dioxide as a by-product \cite{Wis19}, which leads to environmental pollution.
+Promising alternatives are proton exchange membrane (PEM) electrolysis and anion exchange membrane (AEM) electrolysis.
+Neither produces any carbon dioxide or other harmful by-products, provided renewable energy is used to generate the electricity required for the reactions.
 The hydrogen produced in this way is also known as green hydrogen \cite{SquMagNic23}.
 PEM water electrolyser technology goes back to the 1960s \cite{Grubb59A,Grubb59B,Grubb60,RusNutFic73} and is well-developed.
-Its main disadvantage is that its membrane contains materials such as platinum, iridium or ruthenium as a catalyst which makes these devices expensive \cite{KimLeeQiKim24}.
-In contrast, AEM electrolysis requires, in comparison, catalysts which are less costly and may therefore provide a good alternative to PEM electrolysers \cite{KimLeeQiKim24}.
-However, the research of AEM electrolysers began more recently \cite{WuScott11,KumLim22,Leng12} and as such has not yet reached the same maturity as its PEM counter part.
-The underlying working principles pertaining PEM electrolysers and AEM electrolysers are the same.
+Its main disadvantage is that its membrane contains materials such as platinum, iridium or ruthenium as catalysts, which makes these devices expensive \cite{KimLeeQiKim24}.
+In contrast, AEM electrolysis requires catalysts that are less costly and may therefore provide a good alternative to PEM electrolysers \cite{KimLeeQiKim24}.
+However, research on AEM electrolysers began more recently \cite{WuScott11,KumLim22,Leng12} and as such has not yet reached the same maturity as its PEM counterpart.
+The underlying working principles pertaining to PEM electrolysers and AEM electrolysers are the same.
 Electricity is injected into a device containing water, which in turn is eventually split into hydrogen and oxygen by means of electrochemical reactions.
 The hydrogen can then be extracted for industrial applications.

-The goal of the present work is to study a simplified PEM\slash AEM-electrolyser model and to understand what type of measurements must be performed in order to uniquely determine the relationship between the electric potential $\phi$ within the electrolyser and the temperature and the distinct ion concentrations within the device.
-Knowing this could help to improve AEM electrolyser designs in order to increase their lifetime.
+The goal of the present work is to study a simplified PEM\slash AEM-electrolyser model and to understand what types of measurements must be performed in order to uniquely determine the relationship between the electric potential $\phi$ within the electrolyser and the temperature and the distinct ion concentrations within the device.
+This has the potential to help improve AEM electrolyser designs in order to increase their lifetime.